jose456891/tripletench4/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU License.
+Please see LICENSE file.
 Please feel free to contact me at jose456891@gmail.com

 ## Acknowledgments